 Synthetic securitisation is not expressly prohibited under Hong Kong law and can be achieved under the current legal framework.
 However, there have been only a few synthetic securitisation transactions in the past two decades.

-The laws and regulations that apply to a non-synthetic securitisation would also apply to synthetic securitisations.
-Please see 4 Laws and Regulations Specifically Relating to Securitisation.
+The laws and regulations that apply to a non-synthetic securitisation would also apply to synthetic securitisations; please see 4 Laws and Regulations Specifically Relating to Securitisation.

-As described in 8.2 Engagement of Issuers/Originators, balance sheet synthetic securitisations involve the transfer of credit risks of the assets owned by the originators to investors.
+Balance sheet synthetic securitisations involve the transfer of credit risks of the assets owned by the originators to investors.
 The risk transfer can be achieved either through an SPE to the investors or directly to the investors, commonly through the use of credit default swaps or total return swaps.
 Another type of synthetic structure is commonly referred to as an "arbitrage structure".
 In an arbitrage synthetic securitisation, while credit risks on the referenced assets are transferred, the originator typically does not own or have any exposure to such assets.
 The originator and investors usually engage in an arbitrage synthetic securitisation for speculative purposes.
 The arbitrage structure is not commonly used in Hong Kong.

-Securitisations in respect of the above categories of financial assets usually adopt a similar structure, unless there are unique features or commercial, accounting, or rating factors that require variations on the structure to satisfy the relevant requirements.
+Securitisations in respect of the above categories of financial assets usually adopt a similar structure, unless there are unique features or commercial, accounting or rating factors that require variations on the structure to satisfy the relevant requirements.